cmgriffing/blog-gatsby/src/blog/2021/like-a-git-machine.md

 date: "2021-04-01"
 slug: "like-a-git-machine"
 coverImage: "../images/music-hq-uSNXqaRWFng-unsplash.jpg"
+description: "Just git on up with the funkiest git commands around.
+Feel free to git on down as well.
+Ain't it funky?!"
 ---

 Do you ever find yourself stuck in the monotony of "git status", "git commit", blah, blah, blah?
 I just got tired typing that out.
 There has to be a better way.